rahatdevops/idp-lab-gitops/docs/index.md

 ### Overview

-NGINX is a Kubernetes application managed by the Internal Developer Platform.
+NGINX is a K8S application managed by the Internal Developer Platform.

 Deployment flow: